nRo/DataFrame/README.md

 rows = dataFrame.getRows();

-//The DataRows is now valid again and rows can be accessed rows.get(0).getInteger("id");
+//rows is now valid again and rows can be accessed rows.get(0).getInteger("id");

-//DataRows can be converted to a new independet DataFrame.
+//DataRows can be converted to a new independent DataFrame.
 //changes to the original DataFrame have no effect on the new DataFrame.
 DataFrame dataFrame2 = rows.toDataFrame();